. .

 How can I find the perfect headphone for myself?

 First try to wear the headphone without music playing.
 Not only ears are different - heads are different as well.
 You will never feel comfortable with a headphone that does not fit your head.
+Secondly, choose from those headphones you feel comfortable with.
+Time is a very important factor here.
+Some headphones sound quite spectacular first, but cause headaches when used for a longer time.

 What is the best music for evaluating headphones and headphone amplifiers?

-• Use music that is not overly compressed dynamically.
+The best music is the music you personally know very well.
+There are of course some other helpful rules: Use music that is not overly compressed dynamically.
 Music with a very low dynamic range causes listening fatigue and does not allow to evaluate the dynamic behaviour of the piece of equipment in question.
+Use music that does not have a reduced data rate.
+That means MP3 files are rather unsuitable.

 Which operating systems does the Linear USB support?